 Intelligent connected devices are transforming the way people can choose to pay for goods.
 However, in Australia, consumers aren’t always given the choice about how they can pay for smaller purchases.
 This is resulting in many Australians avoiding certain retailers, in turn impacting on retailers’ revenues.
-Recent research commissioned by MasterCard shows that some retailers are missing out on up to forty percent of their business by not offering consumers the choice to make payments of any size without a minimum spend.
+Recent research commissioned by Mastercard shows that some retailers are missing out on up to forty percent of their business by not offering consumers the choice to make card payments of any size without a minimum spend.

 This campaign is aimed at helping Australian businesses prepare for a more digital and cashless world by encouraging them to provide consumers the choice to pay as they wish for any sized transactions.